tobek/headsoak/notes.md

 ### todo before jello launch

 - shift+enter should add tag to note and create new one
+- autocomplete tags: if score > something, offer "add new tag blah" first
-- bug: you can't click on autocomplete suggestions with mouse - make sure to trigger select and also have cursor pointer. prob is probably that the input closes too quickly?
+- autocomplete bug: you can't click on autocomplete suggestions with mouse - make sure to trigger select and also have cursor pointer. prob is probably that the input closes too quickly?
 - splash page with a tiny bit of info and demo
     - demo: set some variable which basically disables digest (replaces it with dummy?). make sure to have an alert saying "WARNING: none of the changes you make here will be saved"
 - mention in firstInit() notes something about if you're interested then... or if you want to help out